Ando-1999/Project11/README.md

 Thank you for choosing to register and use the Environmental Data Analysis Tool!
 The purpose of this tool is to create an easy-to-use and accurate analysis tool for users.
 Here are some details about the analysis.

+Developers connect the tool to the database and the data in the database is constantly updated.
+By connecting to the database, users can easily find the data they want.
+In addition, this tool implements usesr analysis requirements by using algorithms.
+Users can use this tool to analyze the data they need and draw conclusions for use.

 For Us, The Developers: